 If the family concerned is reluctant for Children’s Social Services to be contacted and following a discussion with Nicky Thompson you could ask the parents’ permission to contact another relevant agency on their behalf such as the Health Visitor.
 It is important to document that parental consent had been obtained.

-If you are reasonably confident that the child concerned is likely to be at risk, you must immediately discuss this with Nicky Thompson, Ellie Thompson or Rebecca Brett.
+If you are reasonably confident that the child concerned is likely to be at risk, you must immediately discuss this with Nicky Thompson, Ellie Thompson or Grace Murphy.
 She will then telephone the Central Duty Team immediately, and ask to speak to the Duty Social Worker stating that he/she has serious concerns about a child in our care.
 If Nicky Thompson is not available you should contact the Central Duty Team on 03000 41 57 88

 Children’s Social Services, open 9-5pm Mondays to Fridays (03000 411111).
 (Ask for duty and assessment team for children and families stating that you want “A consultation with the duty social worker on a child protection issue”.

 Out of Hours Social Services: 08458 247247